 Controls Motion and effect Flaps (or auxiliary lift devices) Forward for flaps up; rearward for flaps down.
-Rotate to produce similar rotation of the airplane about an axis parallel to the axis of the control.
+Trim tabs (or equivalent) Rotate to produce similar rotation of the airplane about an axis parallel to the axis of the control.

 (b) Powerplant and auxiliary controls: